Project: Dupplin Solar Farm

 - A community benefit package will be available for locals to spend according to their own priorities, throughout the lifespan of the project.

 - As Dupplin Solar Farm capacity exceeds 50MW, it is deemed ‘nationally significant’.
-Consent will be sought from the Scottish Government’s Energy Consents Unit in early 2025.
+Consent will be sought from the Scottish Ministers in early 2026.

 - Dupplin Solar Farm is developed by BLC Energy and owned by TRIO Power Limited.
 TRIO is backed by the Octopus Renewable Infrastructure Trust (ORIT), a fund managed by Octopus Energy Generation (OEGEN).
 OEGEN is one of the largest renewable energy investors in Europe, managing more than 230 large-scale green energy projects with a combined capacity of 3.25 GW.